km4kfl/-nbfreqscan/README.md

 You can use the host address `0.0.0.0` but then the client won't know what address to connect with unless you use a seperate configuration file for the client.

+# Downloading from S3

+To download the channelized data from S3 use the `view_fetch_new.py`.
+You might call it, for example, like this: `python Z:\nbfreqscan\view_fetch_new.py --cred-path Z:\nbfreqscan\s3sak.txt --bucket-name radio248 --data-path .\s3radio248.pickle`.

+The `--cred-path` is a text file with two lines.
+The first line is the Amazon S3 `access key` and the second line is the `secret access key`.
+You can get these from your Amazon AWS account.

+The `--bucket-name` is exactly what it says.
+This is the name of the Amazon S3 bucket.

+The `--data-path` can be a new file or an existing file.
+If it is an existing file it will scan it and determine what you have already downloaded, skip what was already downloaded, and append any new data.
+I use it like this to collect new data.

+_If you didn't use `s3shuffle.py` then the data is saved locally and you can use the data like it is or skip this section because you don't need to download from S3.

+# Viewing Data

+I've included my own program for viewing the data.
+I've created a modules system for it so you can easily extend it for your own needs.
+I've included two examples: `humidity` and `energysigma`.
+The humidity module is some testing I was doing on measuring humidity levels and energysigma is a general case that shown work for almost any dataset.

+For example, `python Z:\nbfreqscan\view2.py --build --time-period-max-res 2048 --freq-res 16000 --log 1.0 --pat-y 100 --pat-x 1 --time-period 300 --start "6/28/24 00:00:00" --module energysigma`.

+The above uses a logarithmic scale of 1.0 (no log scale) for the sigma plot, has a start date and time, uses the module energysigma, uses a pattern convolution of 100 tall and 1 wide (averaging), has a time period of 300 seconds, the time period maximum bin count is 2048 and the frequency maximum bin count is 16000.

+You can also use `--no-build` to use the cached results where it only runs the module and doesn't build the data.
+Using `--no-build` ignores most of the parameters as these were used when building the intermediate data (stored in some local files).

+If you omit `--start` and `--end` it will build with ALL of the data which may be intended and is quite useful sometimes.